Barred Owl Behavioral Habits: Nesting, Mating, Diet

 The second part is the gizzard, where hair and feathers of prey will eventually become pellets.
 Those pellets will be regurgitated and dropped to the ground.

-Examining these pellets not only tells what the Barred Owl eats but also are a clue to where they are nesting.
+Examining these pellets not only tells what the Barred Owl eats but also provides a clue to where they are nesting.

 The regurgitated pellets are often dropped at the base of the nesting tree.